RockefellerArchiveCenter/docs-guide/index.md

 ## Purpose

 This is a guide to migrating documentation to docs.rockarch.org, including adding to a RAC GitHub repository, conversion of content to the Markdown format, and editing in Markdown.
-For the policy that defines the approval process by which documentation is selected, designated as internal or external, added to docs.rockarch.org, and revised, refer to the *Rockefeller Archive Center Documentation Site Content Approval Policy.*
+For the policy that defines the approval process by which documentation is selected, designated as internal or external, and added to docs.rockarch.org, refer to the *Rockefeller Archive Center Documentation Site Content Approval Policy.*

-Rockefeller Archive Center (RAC) documentation consists of the policies, workflows, processes, manuals, plans, and standard forms that are integral to the operations of the RAC and are intended for long-term use.
-In order for RAC staff to control, use, and share this documentation, the RAC maintains a central platform at docs.rockarch.org.
-All documentation on the platform is available to RAC staff and select documentation can also be made available to external users.
-This facilitates transparency and version control of our institutional processes and provides an opportunity to share archival documentation with the greater archival community and other interested users.

 ## Platform Structural Overview